NextStax/NextStax/README.md

-# NextStax API Package Documentation
+# NextStax API NPM Package Documentation

 The NextStax API Package is a convenient tool for developers to interact with the NextStax API programmatically.
 It provides a set of methods that allow you to perform various operations on NextStax projects, templates, repositories, and more.